btcpayserver/btcpayserver-doc/RPi4.md

 mount -a
 ```

 While you’re editing `/etc/fstab` add a RAM filesystem for logs (optional).
-This is also to prevent burning out your SD card too quickly.
+This is also to prevent burning out your SD card too quickly:

 ```bash
 echo 'none        /var/log        tmpfs   size=10M,noatime         00' >> /etc/fstab
 ```

-Mount the SSD partition and create a symlink for docker to use the SSD
+Mount the SSD partition and create a symlink for docker to use the SSD:

 ```bash
 mkdir /mnt/usb/docker
 ln -s /mnt/usb/docker /var/lib/docker
 ```

-Upgrade your OS packages to latest
+Upgrade your OS packages to latest:

 ```bash
 apt update && apt upgrade -y && apt autoremove
 ```

-Install a firewall and allow SSH, HTTP, HTTPS, Bitcoin, and Lightning
+Install a firewall and allow SSH, HTTP, HTTPS, Bitcoin, and Lightning:

 ```bash
 apt install -y ufw